FgForrest/evitaDB/documentation/user/en/query/requirements/hierarchy.md

     </dd>
 </dl>

+The `distance` constraint can only be used within the `stopAt`
+<LanguageSpecific to="evitaql,java,csharp,rest">container</LanguageSpecific><LanguageSpecific to="graphql">argument</LanguageSpecific>
-The `distance` constraint can only be used within the `stopAt` container and limits the hierarchy traversal to stop when the number of levels traversed reaches the specified constant.
+and limits the hierarchy traversal to stop when the number of levels traversed reaches the specified constant.
 The distance is always relative to the pivot node (the node where the hierarchy traversal starts) and is the same whether we are traversing the hierarchy top-down or bottom-up.
 The distance between any two nodes in the hierarchy can be calculated as `abs(level(nodeA) - level(nodeB))`.